 Should you cancel your road trip?#

-If you're planning a camping trip along the NSW coast, the fuel situation is far less severe than in the outback.
+If you're planning a camping trip along the NSW coast, the fuel situation there is essentially back to normal.
 Browse campgrounds near you to find spots that don't require a cross-country fuel odyssey.
 And if your target campground is fully booked, set up a CampWatch alert - we'll text you when a site opens up, so you're not burning fuel driving to campgrounds on the off chance.

 For the really long drives - the Nullarbor, the Stuart Highway, the Gibb River Road - check our route-specific fuel planning guide for detailed stop-by-stop breakdowns.